kdrag0n/kbench/README.md

-# KBench
+# Kbench

-A kernel-oriented microbenchmark suite for Android devices.
+A kernel microbenchmark suite for Android devices.